hetznercloud/terraform-provider-hcloud/docs/data-sources/server_type.md

 page_title: "hcloud_server_type Data Source - hcloud"
 subcategory: ""
 description: |-
-  Provides a list of available Hetzner Cloud Server Types.
+  Provides details about a specific Hetzner Cloud Server Type.
+  Use this resource to get detailed information about specific Server Type.
 ---

 # hcloud_server_type (Data Source)

-Provides a list of available Hetzner Cloud Server Types.
+Provides details about a specific Hetzner Cloud Server Type.

+Use this resource to get detailed information about specific Server Type.

 ## Example Usage